 All pre-bookable events have very limited capacity to enable them to go ahead with Covid-19 secure practices in place and we want to ensure all our in-person and online events are accessible as possible.
 If you are no longer able to attend this event, please cancel your order by emailing [email protected] or contact the Organiser if you have booked directly.

 All events will run in line with local and national government guidelines at the time of the Festival.
-We advise face coverings to be worn at inside events and to keep a distance of 2 metres where possible.
-Check individual event listings for site-specific guidance.
+We advise face coverings to be worn at inside events and to keep a comfortable distance from others where possible.
+Check individual event listings for any site-specific guidance.

 Occasionally, events may be cancelled at short notice due to circumstances beyond the organisers’ control.
 In the event of cancellation of pre-book events, every endeavour will be made to contact ticket holders.
 We regret that we may not be able to offer an alternative for cancelled events.
 Please check this website for up-to-date event information.